Traben-0/Entity_Texture_Features/.github/README-assets/RANDOM_GUIDE.md

   - This can be disabled by the config option <kbd>Property update restrictions</kbd> for each of these properties individually.
     If update restrictions are disabled for `biomes`, the above example zombie with the desert texture would indeed change to the forest texture upon         entering a forest biome

-- Entities with multiple textures like wolves, bees or ghasts should be given the same amount of random variant textures for each texture variant
+- Entities with multiple textures like wolves, bees or ghasts should be given the same amount of random variant textures for each texture variant, however this is not mandatory.

 ## Special cases